-Spanish 3 and 4 is taught together, so content changes every other year.
-Students read in Spanish at least 10 minutes every single day, and instruction and materials are commonly delivered in comprehensible Spanish.
+Spanish 3 and 4 are taught together, so content changes every other year.
+Students use multiple authentic and for-learners resources to further develop their reading and listening skills and writing and speaking are practiced in multiple activities throughout the year.
 Students are expected to interact in Spanish as much as possible.
 A wide variety of topics may be covered, and novels, movies/videos/TV series in Spanish may be used.
-Excellent attendance, active attention and participation in class and small-group discussions, the ability to use the imperfect language acquired without over-using translators, and the drive to use Spanish outside of the class all are necessary skills for achieving proficiency.
+Excellent attendance, active attention and participation in class and small-group discussions, the ability to use the imperfect language acquired without over-using translators, and the drive to use Spanish outside of the class are all necessary skills for achieving proficiency.
 The midterm and final have multiple parts to assess the three standards, and a student must complete all parts of both in order to advance.
 All students will be tested for proficiency in April, and this test serves as their final.
 Target proficiency level is Intermediate Low-Mid for Spanish 3 and Intermediate Mid for Spanish 4, where students can speak in depth on numerous topics and multiple time frames (past, present, future).